 According to the FDA.gov site, “Over the past several years, The FDA (United States Food & Drug Administration) has issued several warning letters to firms that market unapproved new drugs that allegedly contain cannabidiol (CBD).
 As part of these actions, FDA has tested the chemical content of cannabinoid compounds in some of the products, and many were found to not contain the levels of CBD they claimed.
 It is important to note that these products are not approved by FDA for the diagnosis, cure, mitigation, treatment, or prevention of any disease.”

 The next step is the registration of CBD in the NOVEL FOOD CATALOG by the EFSA (European Food Safety Authority).

-Novel Food is defined as food that has not been consumed to a significant degree by humans in the EU before 15th of May, 1987.
-Examples of novel foods are extracts from existing food, agriculture products from third countries or food derived from new production processes.
-The underlying principals in the European Union are that Novel foods must be:
+Novel food is defined as food that has not been consumed to a significant degree by humans in the EU before the 15th of May, 1987.
+Examples of novel foods are extracts from existing food, agricultural products from third world countries, or food derived from new production processes.
+The underlying principals in the European Union are that novel foods must be:

 - SAFE for Consumers (e.g. by studies)

 - Properly labeled, so as not to mislead consumers.